nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Assigns a numerical grade (between 0 and 100) to the module identified by the `INDEX` number shown in the displayed person list.
 - `INDEX`: The index number of the student in the displayed person list (must be a positive integer).
 - `m/MODULE`: The module code to which the grade is assigned.
+The module match is case-sensitive.
 - `s/GRADE`: The numerical grade (between 0 and 100) to assign to the module.
 - You can provide multiple `m/MODULE s/GRADE` pairs to assign grades to multiple modules in a single `grade` command.
+- The  `m/MODULE s/GRADE` pairs need not to be in order, see examples for illustration.
 - The grade can be any whole number between 0 and 100, inclusive.

 <div markdown="span" class="alert alert-info"> :notebook: **Important Note:**